microsoft/terraform-provider-azuredevops/website/docs/d/identity_groups.html.markdown

 The following arguments are supported:

-- `project_id` - (Optional) The Project ID.
+* `project_id` - (Optional) The Project ID.
 If no project ID is specified all groups of an organization will be returned

 ## Attributes Reference

 The following attributes are exported:

-- `groups` - A set of existing groups in your Azure DevOps Organization or project with details about every single group which includes:
+* `groups` - A `groups` blocks as documented below.
+A set of existing groups in your Azure DevOps Organization or project with details about every single group.

-  - `descriptor` - The descriptor is the primary way to reference the identity subject while the system is running.
-This field will uniquely identify the same identity subject across both Accounts and Organizations.
+---

+A `groups` block supports the following:

+* `id` - The ID of the Identity Group.

-  - `name` - This is the non-unique display name of the identity subject.
+* `name` - This is the non-unique display name of the identity subject.
 To change this field, you must alter its value in the source provider.

 ## Relevant Links